bilalazh/New-Tab-Custom-Page/README.md

 ## Todo:

-    - come up with more fimialar use cases for this
+make the page on diff broswers show at the same positoon --> calculate the viewport

+solve the zoom issues
+- how zoom will work on different browsers -> adding more java script to make this  work should be a crime

+##### possible todos:
     - add more categories for the commands i can add

     - modularize the comamands tab as well
     - give the website launch new tab -> put everything into websiteurlnaviagate.js or soemthing file

-make the page on diff broswers show at the same positoon --> calculate the viewport solve the zoom issues

-- delete  all the redunatant icons